louisboii747/hardware-info-fetcher/README.md

 Accesses the /sys/class folders on the Root partion in Linux, reponsible for housing hardware properties, pulling data such as battery capacity and charging status from the files.

 Themes were also added in a recent update.
+To change the theme, press F2.
+You may need to hold Fn then press F2 to cycle the current themes.

 <img width="597" height="508" alt="image" src="https://github.com/user-attachments/assets/bc97f3a9-bb0b-4a5d-9d30-4908aa2849ae" />